Association of Child and Adolescent Psychiatric Nurses (ACAPN) Division

 Advocates for Child Psychiatric Nursing, was founded in 1971.
 ACAPN was, and is, dedicated to offering an association of support, networking, advocacy and education for

-children and their families and the nurses who provide care for them.
-Members range from the
+children, adolescents and their families and the nurses who provide care for them.
+Members

-psychopharmacological intervention in various settings including inpatient, outpatient, schools,
+consultation, and psychopharmacological interventions in various settings including schools

-- Promote communication among child and adolescent psychiatric nurses.
+- Foster networking, communication and knowledge development among child and adolescent psychiatric-mental health nurses

-- Represent mental health issues, especially of children, adolescents and families at different public venues
+mental health care of children, adolescents and families

 ACAPN Publications and Resources